Best Way to Get PR in Australia for Indians in 2025

 Here's a brief list of some key subclasses under the Business visa pathway:

-- Business Innovation and Investment (Subclass 188): This visa allows you to own and run a business in Australia, engage in business and investment activity in Australia, or engage in an entrepreneurial activity in Australia.
+- Business Innovation and Investment (Subclass 188): The subclass 188 visa allows you to own and run a business in Australia, engage in business and investment activity in Australia, or engage in an entrepreneurial activity in Australia.

 - Business Innovation and Investment (Subclass 888): It is a PR visa for those who possess a four-year provisional subclass 188 visa and want to continue to own and run a business or invest in an Australian state or territory.